tausifcreates/rustify/problems/max-subarray-sum/README.md

 # max_subarray_sum
 Finds maximum subarray sum in a list.
-This is also known as max sum contigious subarray.
 If there are multiple such subarrays, only the one that comes first is selected.

 The algorithm has time complexity of `O(N)` and space complexity